hqwrong/game-robot/README.md

 ## Features

+1. Provide high level synchronous api based on [gevent](http://gevent.org/)

-1. Multiple protos support. `sproto` and `protobuf` so far.
+2. Multiple protos support. `sproto` and `protobuf` so far.

-2. Two modes support. `client` mode for interaction on command line, `simulator` mode for async running which is often used in pressure test.
+3. Two modes support. `client` mode for interaction on command line, `simulator` mode for async running which is often used in pressure test.

 ## Setup && Launch